-Great Alaskan Earthquake stories from survivors of the 1964 Good Friday Earthquake that shook Alaska like no other.
+Great Alaskan Earthquake stories and videos from survivors of the 1964 Good Friday Earthquake that shook Alaska like no other.

 5:36pm, Good Friday, March 27th, 1964